How Much Income is Needed for a $400,000 Mortgage

 5. Know What You Can Afford

-It’s better to take on a mortgage for less than you are approved.
-For example, if you are approved for a $400,000 loan, you could accept a loan for $300,000.
+It’s better to take on a mortgage for less than you are approved for.
+If you are approved for a $400,000 loan, you can still accept a $300,000 loan.
 That will buy you some wiggle room and make the payments less stressful.

 6. Watch Your Credit Score

 As you build equity in your home, at some point you might decide to refinance, particularly if interest rates drop.
 Refinancing allows you to restructure your debt and pull out equity as cash.
-If interest rates are lower, your monthly payments might be less.
+If interest rates are lower than your original mortgage rate, refinancing can reduce your monthly payments or shorten your loan length.
 When you maintain a good credit score and manage your debt well, you stand a better chance of qualifying for a relatively low interest rate with a reputable lender.

 The Takeaway

-It’s quite likely that you will need to earn around $130,000 a year to qualify for a $400,000 mortgage.
+It’s likely you will need to earn around $130,000 a year to qualify for a $400,000 mortgage.
 However, if you can make a large down payment and you have little debt, you are in a much better position.
 A lender will look at your LTI ratio when considering you for a loan as well as your credit rating.
-Therefore, paying off high-interest debt, making regular payments to credit cards, and paying off the balance will make you an attractive borrower to a lender.
+Therefore, paying off high-interest debt, making regular credit card payments, and paying down balances will make you an attractive borrower to a lender.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.